loiskilberg/FinalProject/source/index.rst

 Example Front cover layout
 ==========================

-When you finish the steps in this document, you will have a test printout that looks similar to these pictures.
+When you finish the steps in this document, you will have a test printout that looks similar to the pictures below.
 You will print on both sides of a single sheet of paper.
 The pictures show each side of the same piece of paper.

 .. image:: images/multipageLayout_multipleImagesOutsideSmOutlined.png
          :width: 200